tidyverse/tidyverse.org/CONTRIBUTING.md

 An `.Rmarkdown` file renders to `.md`, which Hugo uses to create a table of contents from your post headers, displayed in the sidebar.
 This does not work for `.Rmd`, which renders directly to `.html`.

+If you are using `.Rmarkdown`, you should render the `.md` yourself before submitting the post using `blogdown::serve_site()`.
+This also provides a way for you to check that the post is rendering on the site the way you intended.

 ### RMarkdown setup

 After the header, include our standard RMarkdown setup block: